-From HH surveys, KIIs and FGDs, it was found that 100% of citizens use some kind of toilet in the Municipality.
+From HH surveys, KIIs and FGDs, it was found that 100% of citizens use some kind of toilet in the municipality.
 Thus, from the sanitation point of view, the town is considered an open defecation-free town.

-&lt;sup>9 KII with Mayor and Conservancy Inspector.
+&lt;sup>9 KII at Municipality.